Tournament Guide to CSL Fall 2019

 CSL is an intercollegiate gaming league open to all accredited colleges and universities in North America.
 This is a season guide for Hearthstone.
-We will be running a series of independent one-day tournaments throughout the Summer.
-Each tournament will consist of a single elimination bracket, using CSL team league Best of Five format, with a maximum cap of 16 teams.
+We will be running a series of independent one-day tournaments throughout the Fall.
+Each tournament will consist of a single elimination bracket, using CSL team league Best of Five format.

 Summary of Key Points

 - There will be a series of independent one-day tournaments with continuous play

 - Match format is CSL team league Best of Five, standard mode

 - Teams need (1) a coordinator and (2) a minimum of five unique players; a coordinator may also be a player if eligible

 - Tournament #1: October 19